FrankWilson88/Project-PADS/README.md

 ============================
 INSTALLATION INSTRUCTIONS
 ============================
-- Download pads_v1.0.0_Installer from GitHub at:
+- Clone the Project with git clone https://github.com/FrankWilson88/Project-PADS.git
-- cd into directory you downloaded from
+- cd into directory you downloaded to
 - Run: source pads_v1.0.0_Installer

 ============================